carljparker/checkins-uw-ios-hw6/readme.md

 ## Questions ##

 The following questions came up during the course of this homework assignment.
-I posted these the the class discussion board.
+I posted these to the class discussion board.

 ### What is the Correct LocationManager Request for NSLocationUsageDescription? ###

-When we went through the demo for location services in class, we used some code similar to the following to request a particular class of authorization from the user.
+When we went through the demo for location services, we used some code similar to the following to request a particular class of authorization from the user.

     if ([CLLocationManager authorizationStatus] == kCLAuthorizationStatusNotDetermined) {
           [self.locationManager requestWhenInUseAuthorization];
       }

-We determined that the message sent to self.locationManager above needed to mirror the value that we specified in Info.plist, one of the following:
+We determined that the message sent to self.locationManager above needed to mirror the value that we specified in Info.plist, one of the
+following:

     NSLocationWhenInUseUsageDescription
     NSLocationAlwaysUsageDescription